- About ME

 - Not be enrolled in two undergraduate programs or in a dual-degree program in either their undergraduate or graduate program.

-- In the first stage, during their junior year, the student meets with an ME advisor in the Academic Services Office (2206 G.G.
-Brown) to file an intent to apply form.
-The student will work with the advisor to outline a preliminary study plan to make the appropriate course selections for their junior and senior years, including courses for proposed double-counting.
-At this time, a tentative plan will also be created for the MSE degree.
-This plan can be updated after admission to SGUS, as needed.
+- During their junior year, the student meets with an ME academic advisor in the Academic Services Office to complete a SUGS Election Form.
+The student works with the advisor to outline a preliminary study plan to make the appropriate course selections for their junior and senior years, including courses for proposed double-counting and transferring.
+This plan can be updated after admission to SUGS as needed in consultation with the Graduate Coordinator.

-- In the second stage, after the intent to apply form has been completed and accepted by ME, the student must apply for SGUS during their senior year by completing a Rackham online application form.
-The GRE is waived for ME SGUS students.
-A statement of purpose, a personal statement, and three letters of recommendation are required (two of the three letters must be from an academic professor).
+- During their senior year, the student must apply for SUGS by completing the Rackham online application form.
+The GRE is waived for ME SUGS students.
+A statement of purpose, a personal statement, and three letters of recommendation are required (two of the three letters must be from academic professors).
 There is an admission fee.
-See the "How to Apply" section below for information on the application process.
+See the ME Graduate Admissions page for more information.

-- SGUS students must enroll in Rackham for a minimum of two full terms (at least 9 credits per term), paying full Rackham tuition.
-SGUS students do not dual register.
+- SUGS students must enroll in Rackham for a minimum of two full terms (at least 9 credits per term), paying full Rackham tuition.
+SUGS students do not dual register.
+SUGS students should utilize their Rackham registration NOT their undergraduate registration.

 - The double-counted classes appear on both the undergraduate and graduate transcripts.
 On the graduate transcript, they appear as transferred credits.
 The grades only count toward the undergraduate GPA.